selvalr/HTML-5-Tutorial/README.md

 - HTML was invented by Tim Berners-Lee in 1991.
 - HTML is used for creating web pages and web applications.
 - It is used to describe the structure of Web pages using markup tags.
+- With only HTML we can create a static website.

 ### HTML file?

-- Page in the internet (docment in the internet)
+- Page in the internet (document in the internet)
 - file end with a .html
 - index.html=abc.com